CSIS-iLab/on-the-radar/_briefs/country-profile.md

   risk_factors: []
   domain: []
 date: 2019-04-19T04:00:00.000+00:00
-excerpt: 'The United States has extensive and mature strategic situational awareness capabilities across all domains (air, land, maritime, space, and cyber) that help to characterize the operating environment, detect and respond to attacks, and discern actual attacks from false alarms across the spectrum of conflict, both conventional and nuclear.
-The U.S. military has always relied on these capabilities at the strategic level, but over the last thirty to forty years these capabilities have increasingly become more important at the tactical and operational level as technological advances have enabled more granular tracking and detection of enemy forces and communications and coordination between different sensors and shooters to devastating effect. '
+excerpt: The United States has advanced strategic situational awareness capabilities across all domains of conflict that help to characterize the operating environment, detect and respond to attacks, and discern actual attacks from false alarms.
+Over the last thirty to forty years, technological advances have made these capabilities more important at the tactical and operational levels, and has become critical to U.S. military doctrine and planning.
 authors:
 - _authors/rhys-mccormick.md
 brief_type: Country Profile